Examples Tour

 prints the body-vs-bootstrap function split per Module, so you can

 see the recorded bootstrap function each Module ships.
-After
+After install,

-on each Node: the host drives the bootstrap drain before the body
+drives the bootstrap drain before the body phase observes its first

-phase observes its first poll.
-The example ships no transport, so
+poll.
+The example ships no transport, so the body poll then parks

-the body poll then parks Pending on the body’s network inputs; the
+Pending on the body’s network inputs; the full end-to-end execution

-full end-to-end execution coverage lives in the integration tests.
+coverage lives in the integration tests.

 Run with: